Prof. Dr. med. Mazda Farshad, MPH

 Our goal is to provide patients with the best possible support.
 Where the spine is concerned, decisions for surgery have to be considered particularly carefully, taking all relevant factors and the prognosis into account.

 Areas of expertise

 Whenever an operation is necessary, our highly experienced spine surgeons, led by Prof. Mazda Farshad, employ state-of-the-art surgical techniques.
-As a university hospital, all the units involved in treatment (surgery, neurology, anaesthesia, radiology, nursing care, physiotherapy etc.) specialise in the tertiary care of problems affecting the musculoskeletal system and the spine.
+As a university hospital, all the units involved in treatment (surgery, neurology, anesthesia, radiology, nursing care, physiotherapy etc.) specialize in the tertiary care of problems affecting the musculoskeletal system and the spine.

-Besides treating degenerative changes in the entire spine, the team operates on conditions in the neck, childhood deformities, and tumours.
+Besides treating degenerative changes in the entire spine, the team operates on conditions in the neck, childhood deformities, and tumors.
 The team also deals with spines that have been operated on previously.
-We work together with neurologists at the Spinal Cord Injury Centre, who specialise in conditions affecting the spinal cord.
+We work together with neurologists at the Spinal Cord Injury Center, who specialize in conditions affecting the spinal cord.
 This close cooperation, unique to Zurich, allows us to carry out accurate work-ups and, whenever necessary, monitor the spinal cord and nerves during operations.

 Treatment and procedures

 - Results of wear and tear on the spinal column (degeneration, instability, etc.)

 - Prolapsed vertebral discs, in the lumbar region but also in the cervical and thoracic spine

 - Narrowing of the spinal canal